rsanchezsaez/CardboardSDK-iOS/README.md

 Included now is a unitypackage for running a fork of the Google Cardboard Unity SDK adapted to work with this SDK.
 In order to run this SDK in Unity:

-*Import the unitypackage into Unity.
+- Import the unitypackage into Unity.
-*Build the Unity project for iOS.
+- Build the Unity project for iOS.
-*Open the generated XCode project.
+- Open the generated XCode project.
-*Right click on the "classes" group, import the CardboardSDK folder.
+- Click on the Project in XCode.
+In the general tab, scroll down to "Linked Frameworks and Libraries".
+Click the plus button and add GLKit.framework.
+- While still in project settings, scroll up to "Deployment Info".
+Uncheck all the Device Orientations except either "Landscape Left" or "Landscape Right"
-*Attach an iOS device and run (tested on iPhone 6).
+- Attach an iOS device and run (tested on iPhone 6).
 Everything should work properly.

-##TODO
+#### TODO for Unity iOS
 - Interface the magnetic trigger functionality with Unity
 - Find a way to port the "DoScreenTap" coroutine to iOS.